Frank Howard (American football): Coaching career

-The year 1958 was a red letter one for Howard.
-During halftime of the Spring Game, Howard, his staff and secretaries were given an appreciation day.
-Howard received a 1958 car while other staff members were presented gifts.
-That summer Howard and three members of his staff were given a trip to Europe by the Department of Defense to conduct clinics for the Armed Forces in Germany.

-Then came the football season and the Tigers presented Howard an 8–2 season, which led to the Sugar Bowl invitation.
-One of these 1958 wins was the l00th of Howard's coaching career.
-That came against Jim Tatum of North Carolina, a coach Howard had never beaten.
-And, the Tigers had to come from behind three times to win, 26–21.

-Howard was named Southern Conference Coach-of-the-Year in 1948.
-In 1959, he was named Atlantic Coast Conference Coach-of-the-Year and was accorded the honor again in 1966.
-His teams won ACC championships six times (1956–58–59–65–66–67) in the first 15 years of the conference.
-The Tigers were co-champions in 1965.
-He guided Clemson to the Southern Conference crown in 1940 and 1948.

-In his 30 years of coaching, Howard won 165, lost 118 and tied 12.
-That victory total is still among the top 40 coaches in the history of the game.

-In addition to heading up the Clemson football program Howard also had the job of directing Clemson's entire athletic program, and at the same time raising all the required scholarship funds.
-The athletic department was always on a sound financial footing under the guidance of Howard.
+In 1963, after Maryland announced that African-American wide receiver Daryyl Hill was to play, Clemson threatened to leave the conference.
+Howard vowed that his team would not allow any black to play in their stadium, although Hill did end up playing in the scheduled game.

-In the early 1960s Howard showed compassion to the local community including those at segregated African-American school that he could not recruit.
+In the early 1960s,however, Howard allegedly showed compassion to the local community including those at segregated African-American school that he could not recruit.
 One of the football players was future Michigan State University All American and All Pro George Webster.
 As a junior at Westside High in Anderson, S.C.
 Webster suffered a knee injury.
 The injury could have spelled the end of his career, but then-Clemson coach Frank Howard helped Webster.
-Michigan State teammate Jim Summers of Orangeville, S.C., tells the story.
+Michigan State teammate Jim Summers of Orangeburg, S.C., tells the story.

 “Frank Howard made sure that operation at Clemson University’s medical facility,” Summers said.
 “George was probably the first black person to spend any sustained time on that campus.
 If it wasn’t for segregation, George probably would have gone to Clemson, Frank treated him so well.”
-George Webster was drafted 3rd in the 1967 NFL draft after winning two national champions.
+George Webster was drafted 3rd in the 1967 NFL draft after winning two national championships.